Triple-K124/simple_shell/README.md

-Another attempt at simple shell
+Another attempt at simple shel hope it worksl